-In this contribution basic attack tactic vs. 6:0 zone defences will be represented.
+In this contribution basic attack tactic be represented with the emphasis on the differences between static and se-play and transition-play.
 Focus will be on the team tactic operations.
-Attacking tactic appropriate for different zone defences can be very different to each other.
-Thus for the game against close defence systems is characterised by several changes of positions between back court players, many consecutive passes from piston movement, crossing, return passes and sometimes even transition to second pivot (even if that is more convenient for the attack against open defence systems).
-I'll try to present basic tactical solutions from every above described area.
+The game against set-defence systems is characterised by many consecutive passes from piston movement, return passes, several changes of positions between back court players, , crossing, and transition to second pivot I'll try to present basic tactical solutions from every above described area.
 By all tactical combinations is very important position of the pivot that support back court players actions.
 Excellent ball handling and god agility of attackers (piston movements) is necessary for execution of all tactical means used against zone defence.